-The system takes into account international codes and standards developed by International Organisation for Standardisation (ISO), World Customs Organization (WCO), World Trade Organisation (WTO) and the United Nations, including those guiding the development and implementation of Single Window environments: WCO and the UN Economic Commission for Europe (UNECE).
+The system takes into account international codes and standards developed by International Organisation for Standardisation (ISO), World Customs Organization (WCO), World Trade Organisation (WTO) and the United Nations, including those guiding the development and implementation of Single Window environments WCO and the UN Economic Commission for Europe (UNECE).
 ASYCUDA applies standards set by CITES for electronic permits (CITES ePermitting Toolkit) and FAO IPPC recommendations on electronic SPS.

 The ASYCUDA software is developed by the UNCTAD ASYCUDA Programme and is provided free of charge to the interested countries, in the framework of technical assistance and training projects.
-For costs that will be incurred at the implementation stage see 8.4.